Tangle structure trees: Introduction

 Both the above theorems have been generalized to $\F$-tangles of abstract separation systems, ways of simultaneously orienting the `separations' of a given structure in such a way that no three of those oriented separations form an element of~$\F$. \footnote{In the case of graph tangles, $\F$~consists of the sets of up to three oriented separations of the graph such that the union of the `back' sides of these three separations covers the entire graph~\cite{DiestelBook25}.} This collection~$\F$ has to satisfy some constraints that depend on which of the two theorems we are considering.

-For the tree-of-tangles theorem, which displays all the $\F$-tangles of a separation system simultaneously, $\F$~has to include triples of oriented separations that are reminiscent of ultrafilters.
-If our separations are bipartitions of a fixed set~$V\!$, for example, then $\F$ must contain all triples of the form~$\{A,B,\overline{A\cap B}\}$: if $A$ and $B$ are subsets of~$V\!$ deemed `large' (in that the $\F$-tangle orients those partitions towards them), then the complement of $A\cap B$ cannot also be `large'.
+For the (known) tree-of-tangles theorems, those which display all the $\F$-tangles of a separation system simultaneously, $\F$~has to include triples of oriented separations that are reminiscent of ultrafilters.
+If our separations are bipartitions of a fixed set~$V\!$, for example, then $\F$ must contain all triples of the form~$\{A,B,\overline{A\cap B}\}$: if $A$ and $B$ are subsets of~$V\!$ deemed `large', in that the $\F$-tangle orients the partitions $\{A,\overline A\}$ and $\{B,\overline B\}$ towards them, then the complement of $A\cap B$ cannot also be `large'.
 Such $\F$-tangles are called {\em profiles\/}, and all existing tree-of-tangle theorems for $\F$-tangles assume that these are profiles~\cite{ProfilesNew,CDHH13CanonicalAlg,CDHH13CanonicalParts,carmesin2022entanglements,JoshRefining,SARefiningInessParts,SARefiningEssParts,AbstractTangles}.
+There are even a tree-of-tangles theorems that display profiles of different `order' simultaneously.
+Such profiles, however, must be {\em robust\/}: they also must not contain certain triples similar to, but slightly different from, those above.
+More about profiles in \cref{sec:apps}. \footnote{In a follow-up paper~\cite{TSTs2} we show how our structure trees give rise to trees of $\F$-tangles whenever these are robust, even if they are not profiles.}

-For the tangle-tree duality theorem, $\F$~has to satisfy another constraint: its elements have to be {\em stars\/}, nested sets of oriented separations pointing towards each other~\cite{ASS}.
+For the tangle-tree duality theorems, $\F$~has to satisfy another constraint: its elements have to be {\em stars\/}, nested sets of oriented separations pointing towards each other~\cite{ASS}.
 The tree-like structures by which tangle-tree duality theorems certify the non-existence of $\F$-tangles require that $\F$ consist of stars: if it does not, these structures cannot be tree-like.

 This state of the art leaves $\F$-tangles that are not profiles without any known way of displaying all those tangles simultaneously.
 And if $\F$ does not consist of stars, it leaves separation systems that have no $\F$-tangles without any known way of organizing the elements of~$\F$ into a data structure that displays them as easily checkable certificates for the non-existence of such tangles.